-Prepaid expense includes maintenance, support costs, memberships & subscriptions as well as certain personal protective equipment that was paid for in advance of receipt and are charged to expense over the periods the good or service is consumed.
+Prepaid expense includes maintenance, support costs, memberships, insurance and subscriptions and are charged to expense over the periods the good or service is consumed.

 f.
 Tangible capital assets including capital leases

 Tangible capital assets are recorded at cost, which includes amounts that are directly related to the acquisition, design, construction, development, improvement or betterment of the assets.
 Certain tangible capital assets paid for by the Province through major redevelopment projects are excluded as the strategic realignments of health care in the province is determined and controlled by the Department of Health and Wellness.